There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 The warmth from open fires.
-The sound of children playing in the snow.
+The sound of giggling children playing in the snow.
 And, of course, handmade gifts at numerous small and big Christmas fairs and markets.